caleo-hub/caleohub/README.md

 ## 🧑‍💻 Work Experience

-I have been working with Ford Motor Company, where I've led a team to enhance Over The Air Analytics using Connected Vehicle Data.
+I have been working with Ford Motor Company, where I've led a team using Connected Vehicle Data.
 This project was pivotal in improving diagnostic capabilities and user experience for connected vehicles.

-Additionally, I've gained extensive experience in audio data, specifically related to Emergency Vehicle Detection, through my research work with the Federal University Digital Audio Processing Group.
+Additionally, I've gained extensive experience in audio data through my research work with the Federal University Digital Audio Processing Group.

 ## 🔭 Current Research